It is depressing when you start looking for tips for frugal living. But actually, saving money can be easier than you think.

 Stop Buying Sliced Meat

 I have swapped to buying a joint of gammon and cooking that in my slow cooker.
-This tastes about a hundred times better than the sliced meat and costs around the same.
+This tastes about a hundred times better than the sliced meat and costs around the same for much more meat.

 Bulk Buy Where You Can